Machine Learning (In) Security: A Stream of Problems: Data Collection Challenges

 \subsection{Class Imbalance}

-Class imbalance is a problem where the data distribution between the classes of a dataset differs relatively by a substantial margin and it is usually present in many real-world researches~\cite{kaur2019systematic}.
-For instance, considering the Android landscape, the AndroZoo dataset contains about 18\% of malicious apps, the remaining are benign~\cite{tesseract, Allix:2016:ACM:2901739.2903508}, which makes the Android malware detection more challenging due to the presence of imbalanced data.
-There are several methods in the literature that try to overcome this problem by using pre-processing techniques, by improving the learning process (cost-sensitive learning) or using ensemble learning methods~\cite{kaur2019systematic, gomes19ds}.
-The two later will be discussed further in the model section (Section~\ref{sec:model}), since they are in the process of training/updating the model.
-The pre-processing techniques relies on resampling methods, which consists in removing instances from the majority classes (undersampling) or creating synthetic instances for the minority classes (oversampling)~\cite{gomes19ds}.
+Class imbalance is a problem in which the data distribution between the classes of a dataset differs relatively by a substantial margin, and it is usually present in many research works~\cite{kaur2019systematic}.
+If we consider the Android landscape, the AndroZoo dataset contains only about 18\% of malicious apps (the remaining apps are considered benign~\cite{tesseract, Allix:2016:ACM:2901739.2903508}).
+This makes the Android malware detection problem more challenging due to the presence of imbalanced data.
+There are several methods in the literature whose aim is to overcome this problem by making use of pre-processing techniques, improving the learning process (cost-sensitive learning), or using ensemble learning methods~\cite{kaur2019systematic, gomes19ds}.
+The two latter methods will be discussed in Section~\ref{sec:model}, since they are part of the process of training/updating the model.
+The former method (pre-processing) relies on resampling, i.e., removing instances from the majority classes (undersampling) or creating synthetic instances for the minority classes (oversampling)~\cite{gomes19ds}.